scaleway/scaleway-cli/docs/commands/instance.md

-## A volume type is a representation of a volume type available in a given zone
+## Volume type management commands

 Volume types will answer with all volume types available in a given zone.
 Each of these types will contains all the capabilities and constraints of the volume (min size, max size, snapshot).